-The cast iron plant is a hardy great beginner plant with long narrow leaves and in some circumstances will flower.
+The cast iron plant is a hardy great beginner plant.
+This plant has attractive long narrow leaves and in some circumstances will flower.
 This tolerant easy care plant is recommended for new indoor plant parents.

-The name comes from the hardy constitution of this plant.
+The Cast Iron Plant moniker reflects the hardy constitution of this plant.
 It’s tough as cast iron.
 This notoriously hard to kill plant is incredibly easy to care for.

 The reason these plants are able to withstand longer periods without water is because they grow from a root structure called Rhizomes.
 These rhizomes can hold and transport water and nutrients throughout the plant making it a hardier plant than most.